Spectral stability of near-extremal spacetimes

-In fact, similar perturbation exercise has also been performed in Ref.~\cite{Leung:1997was} for a scalar field in Schwarzschild spacetime, where for a bump centred around $x_V$, the mode frequency perturbation is shown to scale as $e^{2 i \omega_0 x_V}/x^2_V$.
+In fact, similar perturbation analysis has been performed in Ref.~\cite{Leung:1997was} for a scalar field in Schwarzschild spacetime, in which case the mode frequency perturbation is shown to scale as $e^{2 i \omega_0 x_V}/x^2_V$ for a bump centered around $x_V$.
 Since ${\rm Im}(\omega_0)<0$, the importance of the potential perturbation is exponentially amplified by its distance $x_V$.
-Nevertheless the pseudospectrum of Kerr is stable following these definitions.
+Moreover, this formalism produces useful insights for results from pseudospectrum analysis.
+Assuming the QNM frequency shift is $\omega_1(r_V)$ for a potential perturbation $\epsilon\delta(r-r_V)$, the frequency shift would be $\epsilon\int dr_V \omega_1(r_V) \delta V(r_V)$ for a general perturbation $\epsilon \delta V(r)$, as long as $\epsilon$ is controlled to ensure a small shift.
+For $\delta V \sim e^{i k r}$ as discussed in Ref.~\cite{Jaramillo:2020tuu}, the integral contributed by potential perturbations near the horizon scales as $k^{-2 {\rm Im}(\omega)-1}$ as $\omega_1(r) \propto \psi^2_0 \propto (r-r_+)^{-2i \omega}$ near the horizon at $r_+$.
+So high-overtone modes are more susceptible to high-$k$ perturbations.